nkdAgility/azure-devops-migration-tools/docs/faq.md

 ## The processors are not running in the order I need.

 If you find processors are running in an incorrect order for your needs just re-order their declarations in the `configuration.json` configuration file.
-The processsors are run in the order they are shown.
+The processors are run in the order they are shown.

 ## Every test migration I do is slow